 The Rotator Cuff Reconstruction is an innovative surgery that performs the same procedural steps in original rotator cuff repair, although instead of just attempting to repair the torn rotator cuff to the greater tuberosity, a tissue graft is used to augment the repair in the rotator cuff tear.
-The use of an acellular dermal matrix can give the rotator cuff repair more stability and give the patient further mobility.
+The use of acellular dermal matrix can give the rotator cuff repair more stability and give the patient further mobility.

-• Biceps Release/Tenodesis
+Biceps Release

 The biceps muscle is in the front of your upper arm.
 It has two tendons that attach it to bones in the shoulder.
-The long head attaches to the top of the shoulder socket (glenoid), the short head of the biceps tendon attaches to the front of the shoulder blade at the coracoid process.
-The long head of the biceps tendon can often times become irritated, inflamed or torn.
-In some cases, the long head of the biceps tendon may be too damaged to repair, so the damaged tendon is released from its attachment and sometimes repaired onto the humerus.
+The long head attaches to the top of the shoulder (glenoid).
+The short head of the bicep tendon attaches to a part on the shoulder blade called the coracoid process.
+The long head of biceps can often become irritated, inflamed, or torn.
+In some cases, the long head of the bicep tendon may be too damaged to repair, so the damaged tendon is released from its attachment.
 This is called a biceps release or biceps tenotomy.

-DEFINING YOUR TREATMENT:
+DEFINING YOUR TREATMENT